rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 As of Rocky Linux version 9.4 (and any bug for bug copy of Red Hat Enterprise Linux), the method for assigning IP addresses statically or dynamically with the profiles does not work.

-There are ways to get around this, but it isn't very pleasant.
+There are ways to get around this, but it is unpleasant.
 This appears to have something to do with changes made to Network Manager that affect `macvlan`. `macvlan` allows you to create many interfaces with different Layer 2 addresses.

 Be aware that this has drawbacks when choosing container images based on RHEL.